Asia-America Gateway: 2017

-On 8 January 2017 Vietnam's internet speed slowed following problems with AAG.
+On January 8, 2017, Vietnam's internet speed slowed following problems with AAG.
 The disruption was triggered by a problem off the southern town of Vung Tau.
-The issue was resolved on 26 January 2017.
+The issue was resolved on January 26, 2017.

-About 3 weeks later, the second breakdown of the year happened on 18 February at a section between Vietnam and Hong Kong.
+About 3 weeks later, the second breakdown of the year happened on February 18 at a section between Vietnam and Hong Kong.
 The cause was unknown and the repairs were completed only 7 weeks later, on April 6.

-Another outage happened on 27 August 2017 after Typhoon Hato & Tropical Storm Pakhar (2017) caused dual cuts on S1 and S2 just off Southern Lantau (SLT) causing traffic transiting Hong Kong and Southeast Asia to Guam to crawl.
+Another outage happened on 27 August 2017 after Typhoon Hato and Tropical Storm Pakhar (2017) caused dual cuts on S1 and S2 just off Southern Lantau (SLT) causing traffic transiting Hong Kong and Southeast Asia to Guam to crawl.
 Two other submarine Internet cables connecting Southeast Asia to the rest of the world (SEA-ME-WE_3 and TGN-Intra Asia) were also affected.
 The outage severely slowed internet a full month.
 Repairs were finished on 26 September 2017.

-Only 3 weeks after the repair, on 12 October 2017 it was reported AAG suffered from outage due to problems in parts near Hong Kong.
-Connections were restored on 24 October 2017.
+Only 3 weeks after the repair, on October 12, 2017, it was reported AAG suffered from outage due to problems in parts near Hong Kong.
+Connections were restored on October 24, 2017.

-Southeast Asia (mainly Indochina) had good Internet connections with North America restored for 2 weeks only, as the AAG cable section near Vietnam was ruptured for a fifth time in 2017 on 7 November.
-This time - as the newspaper Việt Nam News reported - "at a cable branch from Ho Chi Minh City", which in fact is at the section off Vung Tau once again.
+Southeast Asia (mainly Indochina) had good Internet connections with North America restored for 2 weeks only, as the AAG cable section near Vietnam was ruptured for a fifth time in 2017 on November 7.
+This time—as the newspaper Việt Nam News reported—"at a cable branch from Ho Chi Minh City", which in fact is at the section off Vung Tau once again.
 Repairs were scheduled to take place between 28 November and 2 December 2017.
-However, due to bad weather, repair was delayed twice, first to between December 14-18 and then again to 'sometime' after December 26, because the repair vessel will first tend to another broken internet cable, SEA-ME-WE_3.
+However, due to bad weather, repair was delayed twice, first to between December 14–18 and then again to 'sometime' after December 26, because the repair vessel will first tend to another broken internet cable, SEA-ME-WE_3.

 The November-December outage of AAG cable will be an all-time record, surpassing the almost 7 week long breakdown earlier this year.

 2017 is the most troublesome year for the Asia-America Gateway internet cable, so far.
-In total the connection was - for countries in Southeast Asia - interrupted in 2017 for at least 157 days, or 43% of the year.
+In total the connection was—for countries in Southeast Asia—interrupted in 2017 for at least 157 days, or 43% of the year.
 If only taking into account the last 6 months of 2017, AAG performed even worse with outages for at least 92 days, or more than 50% of the time.